mehrdadbakhtiari/VNTR-eQTL/README.md

 2. Phenotype file for GTEx cohort (ethnicity and sex are used). accession: pht002742.v7.p2 and exact version used in paper: phs000424.v7.pht002742.v7.p2.c1.GTEx_Subject_Phenotypes.GRU.txt
 3. SNP genotypes file for GTEx cohort (phg001219.v1.GTEx_v8_WGS.genotype-calls-vcf.c1).
 This file is used to compare effect of VNTR variants and SNPs, and identifying population structure.
 4. RNA-expression data for GTEx cohort in different tissues as a table (phe000020.v1.GTEx_RNAseq.expression-data-matrixfmt.c1).
+5. SRA run table for GTEx expreiments downloaded from dbGaP. (used to identify corresponding tissue for each expreiment id)

 # Output of the pipeline
 Linear regression results showing association of the length of each VNTR with the expression level of its nearest gene in each of the 46 tissues.